rushilma/thesis/1-introduction.typ

 or lower bounding performance against the sum-of-squares hierarchy or the statistical query model
 @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @raghavendraHighdimensionalEstimationSumofsquares2019 @barakNearlyTightSumofSquares2016 @kearnsEfficientNoisetolerantLearning1998 @diakonikolasStatisticalQueryLower2017 @feldmanStatisticalAlgorithmsLower2016.

-One particularly interesting approach is to prove random-case to worst-case reductions: if one shows that a polynomial-time algorithm for solving random instances could be used to design a polynomial-time algorithm for arbitrary instances, then assuming the problem was known to be in NP, it can be concluded that no such polynomial-time algorithm for the average case can exist @gamarnikOverlapGapProperty2021.
+One particularly interesting approach is to prove average-case to worst-case reductions: if one shows that a polynomial-time algorithm for solving random instances could be used to design a polynomial-time algorithm for arbitrary instances, then assuming the problem was known to be in NP, it can be concluded that no such polynomial-time algorithm for the average case can exist @gamarnikOverlapGapProperty2021.
 This method has been used to show hardness for sparse PCA, detecting planted independent subgraphs, and more by reducing to the random planted clique problem @berthetComputationalLowerBounds2013 @brennanOptimalAverageCaseReductions2019 @brennanReducibilityComputationalLower2019.
 To this extent, Hoberg et al. provided such evidence of hardness for the NPP by showing that a polynomial-time approximation oracle achieving discrepancies around $O(2^sqrt(N))$ could give polynomial-time approximations for Minkowski's problem, the latter of which is known to be hard @hobergNumberBalancingHard2016.
 More recently, Vafa and Vaikuntanathan showed that the Karmarkar-Karp algorithm's performance was nearly tight, assuming the worst-case hardness of the shortest vector problem on lattices @vafaSymmetricPerceptronsNumber2025.